 Barbara McClintock was a well known and outstanding woman scientist.
 When late in life she won the Nobel Prize, she became the subject of a set of myths, both personal and scientific to which even she contributed.
 By carefully documenting her science and her life, Nathaniel Comfort shows that she was a Giant in every way for whom the myths only detracted from understanding her true persona. --Norton D. Zinder, Rockefeller University

 Nathaniel Comfort's The Tangled Field appears to focus on the scientist Barbara McClintock, but most directly concerns the reputation of her science.
 Comfort strives to demythologize this supposedly underappreciated, marginalized female corn geneticist.
 McClintock's mythologizers (including McClintock, Comfort argues) have seen her work on transposition as misunderstood and underappreciated.
-In contrast, Comfort demonstrates that her research was understood, and was appreciated.
+In contrast, Comfort demonstrates that her research was understood, and was appreciated (updated by duke).
 Rather, it was McClintock's efforts to promote her work on 'controlling elements' as the key to understanding development that failed to win the acceptance she sought.
 Well written and unselfconscious, this is important history of science. --Jane Maienschein, Arizona State University

 An exceptionally well written account of one of the most important, yet misunderstood, figures in the recent history of science.
 Comfort provides the first serious, focused study of the development of Barbara McClintock's ideas.
 In this intellectual biography, he concentrates on what made McClintock an important figure in twentieth century genetics: her science. --Vassiliki Betty Smocovitis, University of Florida